Should you be an employee or entrepreneur? Ask your friends and family and you will get a variety of different answers.

 Question #15: Can I negotiate?

-Negotiating is a never ending part of the entrepreneur life.
+Negotiating is a never-ending part of the entrepreneur life.
 You may have to negotiate sales contracts, leases and many other things.

 Question #16: Am I creative?

 Do you think outside the box?
-Are you the type of person who would rather make something with the scraps in your garage rather then going to Home Depot and buying it already complete?
+Are you the type of person who would rather make something with the scraps in your garage rather than going to Home Depot and buying it already complete?

 If you love creating, I would wager you will be an extremely happy entrepreneur.